explosion/cython-blis/README.rst

     83.18 seconds

-The low ``numpy.einsum`` performance is expected, but the low numpy GEMM performance is surprising.
+The low ``numpy.einsum`` performance is expected, but the low `numpy.dot` performance is surprising.
 If linking numpy against MKL gives better performance:

 .. code:: bash